Welcome to today's edition of the Rush 24-7 podcast.

 Trump got rid of some well-known national security experts and put his chief strategist in there on that team, the National Security Council.

-That's got them fit to be tied.
+That's got him fit to be tied.

-You, the media are the opposition party.
+You, the media, are the opposition party.

 You are the enemy.